 If you have immediate need of our services, we're available for you 24 hours a day.

-We here at the Frost Funeral Home certainly do appreciate the great acts of courage that have been shown by all of our Veterans in this country.
+Frost Funeral Home certainly appreciates the great acts of courage that have been shown by all of our Veterans in this country.
 That is why we have developed this section to offer Veterans and their families a guideline of burial benefits and services that may be available to them.

 Our staff can assist you and your family in obtaining Military Funeral Honors for the service of your loved one if eligible.
 The only item needed is a DD-214 showing the discharge of the Veteran and our staff will handle the details of the service for you.

-The United States Department of Veterans Affairs offers a complete list of these benefits and our local Veterans Service Department can be reached at 276-466-2212.
-In order to view a complete list of Veterans benefits please click on United States Department of Veteran Affairs link above.
+The United States Department of Veterans Affairs offers a complete list of these benefits and our local Veterans Service Department can be reached at (276) 466-2212.
+In order to view a complete list of Veterans benefits, please click on the United States Department of Veteran Affairs link above.

 The Department of Veterans Affairs (VA) furnishes upon request, at no charge to the applicant, a Government headstone or marker for the unmarked grave of any deceased eligible Veteran in any cemetery around the world, regardless of their date of death.
 We here at the Frost Funeral Home believe in honoring and respecting our Veterans and can assist you in ordering a marker for your loved one.